umshere/podcast-to-reels/docs/web_interface.md

    ```
 4. Open your browser to `http://localhost:5000` and submit a YouTube URL with the start and end times for the clip.

-The app will display progress messages and provide a link to download the generated reel when finished.
+The app displays progress messages and a short transcript preview before
+providing a link to download the generated reel when finished.

 ## Deployment